Our Los Angeles Discrimination Lawyers Are Dedicated to Protecting Employees Laws

 While employers have the right to hire, fire, and promote employees based on their merit, they do not have the right to do so based on certain protected characteristics.
 There are state and federal laws in place to prevent workplace discrimination so that all people have the opportunity to provide for themselves and their loved ones.
-If you’ve been the victim of workplace discrimination, an experienced Los Angeles Discrimination Lawyer from Attorneys for Employees can help you.

 What Does Discrimination Look Like?